Internal Control System

 Crisis Management

-Epson has a standing Crisis Management Committee.
+Epson maintains a Crisis Management Committee structure to respond to emergency situations.
 The committee is chaired by the president.
 The general administrative manager in charge of risk management serves as vice-chair.
 The rest of the committee is made up of the general administrative managers of supervisory departments at the Head Office.
 An organization and a predetermined crisis management program are in place to enable us to rapidly mount an initial response in a crisis.

-The Crisis Management Committee regularly reports the situation to executive management, including outside directors, as well as to the Corporate Strategy Council and the Board of Directors.
+The activities of the Crisis Management Committee are regularly reported to executive management, including outside directors, through meetings of the Corporate Management Council and Board of Directors.

 Supply Chain Business Continuity Management

-Each business in the Epson Group formulates a business continuity plan (BCP).
-BCPs are intended to ensure that the business fulfills its responsibility to supply products and services and minimizes its losses in the event of a disaster, accident, outbreak of emerging infectious disease, or other disruption in the supply chain.
-Epson also implements supply chain business continuity management (BCM) to ensure that these BCPs are properly maintained and improved.
+The Epson Group formulates a business continuity plans (BCPs) to ensure that we fulfill our responsibility to supply products and services and to minimize losses in the event of a disaster, accident, outbreak of emerging infectious disease, or other disruption in the supply chain.
+Epson also implements supply chain business continuity management (BCM) to properly maintain and improve the BCPs.

 Functions Initiatives

-Suppliers Acting on suppliers to enhance their own supply continuity capabilities by, for example, evaluating their emergency response capabilities and their safety management
+Suppliers Acting on suppliers to enhance their own supply continuity capabilities by establishing business continuity management (BCM) and a business continuity plan (BCP)

 Procurement Multi-sourcing, securing alternative sources for procured goods, executing long-term procurement contracts, strengthening partnerships, and maintaining inventory of parts and raw materials * Applies to direct materials and parts and to indirect materials